Fedihosting-Foundation-Forks/fep/fep/5e53/fep-5e53.md

 Content sharing platforms that operate in a centralized manner are now frequently promoting their support for signaling opt-outs to <q>generative AI</q> training, using the [noai] value for the X-Robots-Tag header.
-See [RobotsMeta] and [RobotExclusion]. tag.
+See [RobotsMeta] and [RobotExclusion].
 In order for federated content sharing systems to provide an attractive alternative to centralized ones, federated systems will likely need to also offer an opt out signaling feature.